PostDojoGeek/MINISTRY-TOOLS/README.md

 ----------------------------------------

 ⚠️ Disclaimer
-These tools are for **non-commercial, educational, and ministry** use only.
+These tools are provided for **non-commercial, educational, and ministry-related** purposes only.

-If you try to turn this into a subscription app for $9.99/month… we pray for your soul.
+Any attempt to commercialize, resell, or distribute this toolkit—whether as a product, subscription service, or bundled offering—without explicit written permission is strictly prohibited and may result in **legal action**.

-> _“Blessed are the devs who ship clean code, for theirs is the kingdom of maintainability.”_
+> _“Blessed are those who share freely.
+Cursed are those who profit off what was meant to be a gift.”_